Volatile-bearing mineral atmospheres of hot rocky exoplanets as probes of interior state and composition: Methods

 The set of desired target gas species (including species of both mineral and volatile gases) is added to \atmodeller together with their respective solubility laws, if available \citep{bower2025diversity}.
-The full list of gas species, including their solubility laws, can be found in Table \ref{table:target_species}.
-We assume an ideal equations of state for all gas species.

-\atmodeller solves for the mass distribution and partial pressures of all species given the aforementioned constraints.
-Once all the partial pressures (and thus the total pressure), together with the dissolved quantities in the melt is known, the elemental fractions are passed on to the radiative model (see next Sec. \ref{methods:pipeline:radtrans}).
-If \atmodeller detects the formation of condensates (here, only graphite is considered due to the high temperature at the MAI), the condensate mass is removed and the atmospheric composition is calculated from the remaining gas mass.
+The full list of gas species, including their solubility laws, can be found in Table \ref{table:target_species}. \atmodeller then solves for the mass distribution and partial pressures of all species given the aforementioned constraints.
+Once all the partial pressures (and thus the total pressure), together with the dissolved quantities in the melt is known, its output is passed on to the radiative model (see next Sec. \ref{methods:pipeline:radtrans}).
+If \atmodeller detects the formation of condensates, the condensate mass is removed and the atmospheric composition is calculated from the remaining gas mass.
+Here, only graphite is considered due to the high temperature at the MAI.